 The form indicated the veteran met five of the fourteen criteria considered when the court issues risk protection orders.
 Other records revealed that the veteran had already been held under the Baker Act at least twice before.
 He did not own weapons at the time he was barred from owning or purchasing weapons under the Risk Protection Act.

-At Gabriel Law Team, we fight aggressively to protect the rights of citizens exercising the Second Amendment.
+At The Law Office of Gabriel & Gabriel, we fight aggressively to protect the rights of citizens exercising the Second Amendment.
 Talk to Brian Gabriel about your weapons offense before surrendering your firearms without a fight.
 For a free consultation, click here.